A Little Help with Carol Burnett

-A Little Help with Carol Burnett is an American streaming television series hosted by Carol Burnett who leads a panel of children that offer unscripted advice to celebrities and average people about everyday issues in front of a live audience.
+A Little Help with Carol Burnett is an American television series hosted by Carol Burnett who leads a panel of children who offer unscripted advice to celebrities and average people about everyday issues in front of a live audience.
 The show premiered on May 4, 2018 on Netflix.
 The series has been confirmed to not be returning for season 2.

 Premise

 A Little Help with Carol Burnett is a panel show hosted by Carol Burnett who is "joined by a group of straight-talking and entertaining 5 to 9-year-old kids", according to Deadline Hollywood.
 The children offer their opinions and advice to average adults about issues they face in everyday life, such as issues related to dating, marriage, parenting, self-care, etc. Each episode features a celebrity guest who receives feedback from the child panel after sharing about a personal dilemma.